-Results from the SPARROW model show 1.5 million kg/year and about 0.5 million kg/year of total phosphorus (TP) is delivered to the Delta from the Sacramento and San Joaquin Rivers respectively.
-Major sources of TP in the Sacramento River watershed were 46% from agricultural activities (from fertilizer and manure applications to agricultural lands within the central valley), 35% from wastewater treatment facilities discharges, 13% from geologic phosphorus from the stream channel and upland areas, and 7% from urban runoff around the main cities (fig 7).
+The SPARROW model indicates that 1.5 million kg/year and about 0.5 million kg/year of total phosphorus (TP) is delivered to the Delta from the Sacramento and San Joaquin Rivers respectively.
+Major sources of TP in the Sacramento River watershed were 46% from agricultural activities (from fertilizer and manure applications to agricultural lands within the Central Valley), 35% from wastewater treatment facilities discharges, 13% from geologic phosphorus from the stream channel and upland areas, and 7% from urban runoff around the main cities (fig 7).
 In the San Joaquin river watershed, most TP loads (73%) comes from agricultural activities from fertilizer and manure applications, 20% from wastewater treatment facilities discharges, 6% from geologic phosphorus from the stream channel and upland areas, and 2% from urban runoff (fig 7).
 Along the course of the Sacramento River, agricultural activity (from applied fertilizer and manure) account from most of the TP loads from the headwaters through the central valley till about 70 km from the mouth when discharges from Sac Regional wastewater treatment plan cause a great increase in TP loads from point sources discharges (fig 8A).
 In the San Joaquin river agricultural activity also account for most of the TP loads along the course of the river.
 TP loads from point sources start to increase with the increase of discharges from waste water facilities, from Turlock and Modesto at 150 km and Stockton at 66km (fig 8B).